gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 helped [design and build developer tools](https://www.bricolage.io/new-beginnings/) for teams building Drupal & Wordpress sites.

-These open source CMSs are *extrodinary tools and have remarkably dynamic ecosystems*.
+These open source CMSs are *extraordinary tools and have remarkably dynamic ecosystems*.
 They truly run the web.
 Wordpress alone runs more than 25% of all websites on the internet!

 But still, the time seems ripe for a client-centric web framework.

-As more and more sites are expected to become app-like there's been a *rush to add more Javascript into our sites* resulting in an explosion of tool complexity resulting in, at times, poorly optimized sites that ship far too much Javascript at the wrong times bogging down the site.
+As more and more sites are expected to become app-like there's been a *rush to add more JavaScript into our sites* resulting in an explosion of tool complexity resulting in, at times, poorly optimized sites that ship far too much JavaScript at the wrong times bogging down the site.

 But it doesn't need to be this way.
 We use web frameworks because they *embed smart ideas about how to organize our code* so we're guided towards